qhwa/blog/posts/2021/08-01-thinking-in-elixir.md

 -- title: Thinking In Elixir: Pattern Matching
 -- tags: Elixir, pattern matching

 Elixir is most likely not the first programming language for a programmer today.
 Most developers have previous programming experiences before using Elixir.
 Some come to this new place from an OOP land.
-In such cases, a shift of programming models is required to master programming in Elixir.
-In this post, I'm gonna show some common patterns that can help new developers master their Elixir skills.
+In such cases, to master programming in Elixir requires a shift of programming models.
+In this post, I will show some common patterns that can help new developers master their Elixir skills.

-Pattern matching is one of the most exciting features in a functional programming language.
+Pattern matching is one of the most exciting features of a functional programming language.

 ### What is pattern matching?

-In Elixir `=` is a match asserting operator, instead of variable assigning.
+In Elixir, `=` is a match asserting operator instead of variable assigning.
 It takes left and right hand parts.
 If they match, the assertion is successful, and the result value of the expression is the right part.

 ```elixir
 iex> :foo = :foo